High School Senior Recognition Program

 Math & Science AKAdemy

-In the last decade more than 2,500 students have participated in our girls Math & Science AKAdemy.
+In the last decade more than 2,700 students have benefitted from the girls Math & Science AKAdemy.